phalcon-orphanage/docs/en/reference/micro.rst

 Starting Route
 ^^^^^^^^^^^^^^
-Normally, the starting route in an application will be the / route, and it will more frequent than not be accessed by the method GET.
+Normally, the starting route in an application is the route /, and it will more frequent to be accessed by the method GET.
 This scenario is coded as follows:

 .. code-block:: php